vrokad/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

       ../qirp-build qcom-robotics-full-image

-   On a successful build, you can see the QIRP SDK build artifacts at the following paths:
+   On successful build, you can see the QIRP SDK build artifacts at the following paths:

    ::